beNative/git-automation/FUNCTIONAL_MANUAL.md

 -   **Creating Categories:** Click the "Add Category" button at the bottom of the dashboard to create a new section.
 -   **Renaming & Deleting:** Hover over a category's title to reveal buttons for renaming (pencil icon) and deleting (trash icon).
 -   **Collapsing Sections:** Click the chevron icon (▶) next to a category's title to hide or show the repositories within it.
+This state is saved automatically, so your layout will be preserved the next time you open the app.
 -   **Assigning Repositories:** Simply drag a repository card and drop it onto a category header to assign it.
 -   **Reordering:**
     -   **Repositories:** Drag and drop repository cards to reorder them within or between categories.
+When reordering, a blue indicator bar will show you exactly where the card will be dropped.
     -   **Categories:** Drag and drop category headers using the grip handle (⋮⋮) to reorder the sections themselves.
 -   **Uncategorized Section:** Any repository not assigned to a category will automatically appear in a default "Uncategorized" section.